(30 ILCS 575/5)

 (d) Review compliance plans submitted by each State

-agency and State university pursuant to this Act.
+agency and public institutions of higher education pursuant to this Act.

 (e) Make annual reports as provided in Section 8f to